Special counsel files revised indictment against Donald Trump in January 6 case - ExBulletin

 They did so to underscore how the new indictment complies with the Supreme Court's decision, which granted immunity for some of Trump's actions that fell within his official powers.

-Importantly, the superseding indictment removes language regarding the former president's interactions with senior Justice Department officials and adds language describing times when Trump was acting as a candidate and not as president.
+In one case, prosecutors highlighted the Electoral College certification process that took place during a joint session of Congress on January 6, 2021.
+Part of the criminal charges accuse Trump of illegally obstructing the certification process.

-The defendant had no official responsibilities related to the certification process, but he had a personal interest as a candidate in being named the winner of the election, the superseding indictment states, in a line that did not appear in the original indictment.
+The defendant had no official responsibilities related to the certification process, but he had a personal interest as a candidate in being named the winner of the election, the superseding indictment states, in a new line that was not in the original indictment.

-In several cases, prosecutors repeatedly added language describing Trump as a candidate and descriptions of his alleged co-conspirators as individuals who were not government officials during the conspiracies and instead acted in their private capacities.

-In another section, the special counsel’s office describes a lawsuit brought by Trump’s campaign over the Georgia election results, which he narrowly lost.
-The old indictment said the lawsuit was brought on his behalf, but the revised indictment says it was brought in his capacity as a presidential candidate.
+Another example is the lawsuit filed by Trump's campaign over the Georgia election results, which he narrowly lost.
+The old indictment said the lawsuit was filed on his behalf, but the new indictment says it was filed in his capacity as a presidential candidate.

-Smith's team also emphasized its argument that then-Vice President Mike Pence was acting in a ceremonial role as president of the Senate when he presided over the Electoral College certification proceedings on Jan.
-6, 2021.
-The distinction is important because prosecutors argue that Trump's pressure campaign on Pence was outside the scope of his official duties.

-Additionally, prosecutors removed references to Co-Conspirator 4.
-CNN identified that person as Jeffrey Clark, then a Justice Department official who allegedly sought to use his position to aid Trump's efforts to overturn the 2020 election.

 Trump has pleaded not guilty to the charges against him.